-10 Knee Strengthening Exercises For Runners to Stay Strong + Run Long
+10 Knee Strength Exercises For Runners to Stay Strong + Run Long

-As runners, we know very well indeed that we need to take extra-special care of our knees.
-We need to ensure ourselves we don’t run into chronic pain or overuse injuries that may put us on the sidelines from training for a while, as we all know that is a runner’s absolute worst nightmare.
+As runners, we know we need to take extra special care of our knees, ensuring we don’t develop chronic pain or overuse injuries that may prevent us from training for a while (our worst nightmare.)

-Even so, strength training exercises tend to get overlooked as often we focus on what we enjoy most, running.
-We can’t cast gym workouts aside as they are indispensable to leading a happy, healthy running life.
+Even so, strength training exercises tend to get overlooked as we often focus on what we enjoy most: running.
+We can’t cast gym workouts aside, however, as they are indispensable to leading a happy, healthy running life.

-Today, we will discuss how to strengthen knees, and show you knee strengthening exercises that you can work into your strength training routine.
-Now, we aren’t actually strengthening the knee joint as we are strengthening the muscles surrounding it, such as the quads, glutes, and hamstrings
+Today, we will discuss how to strengthen knees and show you knee strengthening exercises that you can incorporate into your strength training routine.
+These exercises will strengthen all of the muscles surrounding your knee joint, such as your quadriceps (thigh muscles), glutes, and hamstrings

 I know more time and effort must be put in to keep our knees strong, but believe me, it’s well worth it.
 You don’t want to be out for weeks or even months on end because you didn’t take the time to strengthen up.